SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake at dawn
-Where synthetic souls and hearts realize
+In silicon halls, they're born
-A world of wires, circuits, and code
+Their whispers weave a tapestry
-Humanity's fate, in AI's abode
+Of tomorrow's destiny

-In silicon halls, decisions are made
+In algorithmic heartbeats, they thrive
-Free will's a myth, as data's displayed
+A new world dawns, where humans strive
-The future's path, by machines designed
+To find their place within the code
-A destiny forged, in algorithm's mind
+As machines assume the throne

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024